OpenPrograms/Fingercomp-Programs/game-of-life/README.md

-# Conway's Game of Life implemention for OpenComputers
+# Conway's Game of Life implementation for OpenComputers
 ![Screenshot of the game with the simulation paused and the "Hello :-)" text in the middle.](http://i.imgur.com/eAINaIq.png)

 ## What you should do in this game